Homemade dog treats are fun to make, fun for your dog to eat, and often surprisingly simple to assemble.

 Frozen Pupsicles From Positively

 You will need peanut butter, yoghurt, a banana and some almond milk.
 And a blender will come in handy too!
-No cooking required in this one either.
+No cooking required for this one either.

 Now let’s take a look at some more traditional style dog treats.
 Starting with homemade peanut butter dog treats.

-Peanut butter and pumpkin go hand in hand with many dog treat recipes.
+Pumpkin and peanut butter go hand in hand with many dog treat recipes.

-So although I have put two sections, one peanut butter and one pumpkin, you will find some crossover.
+So although I have included a section each for peanut butter and pumpkin, you will find some crossover.
+Be sure to check out both sections if you like either ingredient.

 But a quick warning regarding peanut butter before we begin.